A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 \subsection{Dark Photons as Portals to a Light Dark Sector}

-An important benchmark model for light dark matter is a hidden sector containing a so-called dark photon (DP) together with scalar or fermion DM particles.
+An important benchmark model for light DM is a hidden sector containing a so-called dark photon together with scalar or fermion DM particles.
 Dark photons serve as the mediator particles mentioned in the previous section, since they hypothetically couple to both DM through a gauge coupling and to the SM through a kinetic mixing operator, as discussed in the following paragraphs.
 The mediator mass from the the previous section is thus identified with the mass eigenvalue associated to the dark photon, i.e. $m_\med = m_\ap$.

 We consider a simple SM extension containing a new, broken gauge symmetry $U(1)_\text{ {D}}$ with associated spin-1 field $\ad^\mu$ and field strength tensor \mbox{$F^{\mu\nu}_\text{ {D}} = \del^\mu \ad^\nu - \del^\nu \ad^\mu$}.
-Furthermore, the $\ad^\mu$ field might couple through dark gauge interactions to a current consisting of dark matter scalars or fermions, $J^\mu_\text{ {D}}$.
-The dark sector extension is connected to the SM through the kinetic mixing of the hypercharge gauge boson with the new field $\ad^\mu$.
+Furthermore, the $\ad^\mu$ field might couple through dark gauge interactions to a current consisting of DM scalars or fermions, $J^\mu_\text{ {D}}$.
+The DS extension is connected to the SM through the kinetic mixing of the hypercharge gauge boson with the new field $\ad^\mu$.
 The relevant Lagrangian reads

 where we assume that the $U(1)_\text{ {D}}$ gauge boson has acquired a mass $m_{\ad}$ through a suitable mechanism.